 Support to Manage Your Workforce

-- The Canada Emergency Wage Subsidy will provide a 75 per cent subsidy to support eligible employers for up to 12 weeks, retroactive to March 15, 2020 and extended to November 21, 2020.
+- The Canada Emergency Wage Subsidy will provide a 75 per cent subsidy to support eligible employers retroactive to March 15, 2020 and extended to November 21, 2020.
 Based on the September 23, 2020 federal throne speech, this program may be further extended to the summer of 2021.

 The Saskatchewan Employment Act and Labour Relations & Workplace Safety (LRWS):